Contemporary Garage Doors

 Though there’s plenty of room for nuance as with all garage door components, contemporary garage doors are typically made of steel, aluminum, wood, glass or some combination of two or more of these.
 The materials you choose affect the home’s overall aesthetic and the performance of the garage door system itself.

 Aluminum doors are a popular choice among homeowners since they’re lightweight, corrosion- and weather-resistant and offer a budget-friendly alternative to wood or glass doors.
 Steel doors offer excellent insulation, durability and weatherproofing, and aluminum-framed glass panels are both practical and eye-catching.
 All-wood doors are less common in contemporary designs, but wood accents are frequently used to add interest.
 Some people also use mixed materials to make a statement, such as framing glass panels with wood or steel instead of aluminum.
 Modern garage doors are available in matte, brushed metal, high-gloss and other finishes.
+Many homeowners choose to resurface their existing doors to give them a more contemporary look as well.

 Full-View Glass: The Ultimate Contemporary Statement